-Consultation during this Neighbourhood Plan's preparation identified a widely held wish to protect Nether Langwith's rural setting, in particular its visual relationship with the surrounding landscape, including its location in the landscapes of National Character Area 30 Southern Magnesian Limestone and Bassetlaw Council Landscape Character Areas (2009) Magnesian Limestone Ridge and Sherwood.
+- 8.31.
+Consultation during this Neighbourhood Plan's preparation identified a widely held wish to protect Nether Langwith's rural setting, in particular its visual relationship with the surrounding landscape, including its location in the landscapes of National Character Area 30 Southern Magnesian Limestone and Bassetlaw Council Landscape Character Areas (2009) Magnesian Limestone Ridge and Sherwood. - 8.32.
 One of the main ways in which residents expressed this wish in consultations was by describing several highly valued views within and around the village and toward the surrounding countryside.
-These consultation findings were supported by the fieldwork for this Neighbourhood Plan, which although principally aimed at identifying sites of environmental significance also confirmed the sightlines of the suggested views and mapped them (below, figure 12).
+These consultation findings were supported by the fieldwork for this Neighbourhood Plan, which although principally aimed at identifying sites of environmental significance also confirmed the sightlines of the suggested views and mapped them (Figure 12 and Appendix 7).